Share

 Step-by-Step Scalp Massage Instructions for At-Home Use

-- Massage in small, circular motions for 2–3 minutes.
+- Massage for 2–3 minutes per session.

 💡 Does a scalp massager do anything?
 Yes—compare hands vs tools